 Brigance Diagnostic Inventories: These are tests that parents or professionals may administer to determine what skills a child has or has not mastered.
 These tests are used routinely in public and private schools to develop student goals and objectives.
 There are three different Brigance Diagnostic Inventories from which to choose.

-Yellow Brigance: Inventory of Early Development II, (2010 updated version) for birth to developmental age 7.
+(Yellow Brigance assessment kit) Inventory of Early Development, (2010 updated version) for birth to developmental age 7.
 This test assesses the following skills: gross motor, fine motor, speech and language, general knowledge, readiness, basic reading, manuscript writing, and basic math skills.
 You can administer the entire test or choose specific sections that are appropriate for your child.

-Green Brigance: Diagnostic Comprehensive Inventory of Basic Skills II (2010 updated version) for pre-kindergarten through ninth grade level.
+(Green Brigance assessment kit) Comprehensive Inventory of Basic Skills, (2010 updated version) for pre-kindergarten through ninth grade level.
 The Green Brigance provides grade placement tests in several areas such as word recognition, oral reading, reading comprehension, listening, spelling, writing and language mechanics, number sense and operations, algebra, geometry, measurement, data analysis and probability.
 You can administer the entire test or choose specific sections that are appropriate for your child.

 Is it important for me to have my child tested for a learning disability?